samueljsb/invoice-generator/README.md

 - The file name will be *invoice\_\[accountCode\]\_\[number\]*.
 - The path to the csv file to import entries from is specified by `pathToCSV` (line 44).
 This is set by default to _~/Desktop/invoiceData_.
 - This script works on Mac OS X 10.11.5.
 I have not tested it on Windows
-- The template will work with up to 24 sing-line entries (given a 4-line customer address).
-Beyond that the table may move to a second page, and the template will no longer function as expected.
-This may be supported in a future version

 ### Upcoming features
 - Create option to allow other localisations (e.g. USD and letter paper)